rchampeimont/transition-stories/I’m changing my name.md

 # I’m changing my name

-I’m changing my name from Raphaël to River.
+I’m changing my name to River.
 Why?

 ![An AI-generated river with mulitple colors](new_name_images/river.png "An AI-generated river with mulitple colors")